antirez/disque/README.md

 If a job has a retry time set to 0, it will get queued exactly once (and in this case a replication factor greater than 1 is useless, and signaled as an error to the user), so it will get delivered either a single time or will never get delivered.
 While jobs can be persisted on disk for safety, queues aren't, so this behavior is guaranteed even when nodes restart after a crash, whatever the persistence configuration is.
 However when nodes are manually restarted by the sysadmin, for example for upgrades, queues are persisted correctly and reloaded at startup, since the store/load operation is atomic in this case, and there are no race conditions possible (it is not possible that a job was delivered to a client and is persisted on disk as queued at the same time).

+Fast acknowledges
+---

+Disque supports a faster way to acknowledge processed messages, via the `FASTACK` command.
+The normal acknowledge is very expensive from the point of view of messages exchanged between nodes, this is what happens during a normal
+acknowledge:

+1. The client sends ACKJOB to one node.
+2. The node sends a SETACK message to everybody it believes to have a copy.
+3. The receivers of SETACK reply with GOTACK to confirm.
+4. The node finally sends DELJOB to all the nodes.

+*Note: actual garbage collection is more complex in case of failures and is explained in the state machine later.
+The above is what happens 99% of times.*

+If a message is replicated to 3 nodes, acknowledging requires 1+2+2+2 messages, for the sake of retaining the ack if some nodes may not be reached when the message is acknowledged.
+This makes the probability of multiple deliveries of this message less likely.

+However the alternative **fast ack**, while less reliable, is much faster and invovles exchanging less messages.
+This is how a fast acknowledge works:

+1. The client sedns ACKJOB to one node.
+2. The node evicts the job and sends a best effort DELJOB to all the nodes that may have a copy, or to all the cluster if the node was not aware of the job.

+If during a fast acknowledge a node having a copy of the message is not reachable, for example because of a network partition, the node will deliver the message again, since it has a non acknowledged copy of the message and there is nobody able to inform it the message was acknowledged when it returns back available.

+If the network you are using is pretty reliable, you are very concerned with performances, and multiple deliveries in the context of your applications are a non issue, then `FASTACK` is probably the way to go.

 Disque and disk persistence
 ---